temporalio/cli/temporalcli/commandsmd/commands.md

 ### temporal task-queue describe: Provides pollers information, backlog statistics, and task reachability (experimental) for Workers on this Task Queue.

-The `temporal task-queue describe` command provides poller information, backlog statistics and task reachability (experimental) information for the requested versions and task types.
+The `temporal task-queue describe` command provides poller information, backlog statistics and task reachability (experimental) for the requested versions and task types.

 This command provides [poller](/application-development/worker-performance#poller-count) information for a given [Task Queue](/concepts/what-is-a-task-queue) in the following manner: